orcasound/ambient-sound-analysis/src/orcasound_noise/analysis/README.md

 - delta_f: Str, Hz frequency to find.
 Use format '50hz' for linear hz bands or '3oct' for octave bands
 - round_timestamps: Bool, default False.
 Set to True to round timestamps to the delta_t frequency.
 Good for when grouping by time.

-Currently, only 1 second 3rd octave files (delta_1=1, delta_f="3oct") are periodically generated and available in AWS: anything else must be manually created and uploaded first using the NoiseAnalysisPipeline.
+Currently, only 1 second 3rd octave files (`delta_t=1, delta_f="3oct"`) are periodically generated and available in AWS: anything else must be manually created and uploaded first using the [NoiseAnalysisPipeline](../pipeline/README.md).

 ## delta_f